ResearchComputing/odor2action/docs/source/main/index.md

 ### Sharing data with Globus Shared Endpoints
 With Globus you can share files with users outside of CU who do not have CURC accounts by creating shared endpoints.
 You can share any file/folder that you have access to.
 The user you are sharing with must have a Globus account (these are freely available to anyone).

-To setup a shared endpoint contact the O2A Project Manager at [Kathryn.Cochran@colorado.edu](mailto:Kathryn.Cochran@colorado.edu].
+To setup a shared endpoint contact the O2A Project Manager at [Kathryn.Cochran@colorado.edu](mailto:Kathryn.Cochran@colorado.edu).

 ## JupyterHub (python notebooks)